 * @param parameterName the name of the parameter

-* @param cal the Calendar
+* @param cal the Calendar object the driver will use

 * to construct the date

 * @return the parameter value.
-If the value is SQL NULL
+If the value is SQL NULL,

-* the result is null
+* the result is null.

 * @exception SQLException if a database access error occurs